Snapchat's losses soar, user numbers not so much

 The young company posted a staggering $2.2 billion loss in its first earnings report in May, and added just 8 million new daily active users during the quarter.
 Its stock fell as much as 25% overnight following that report.

-Evan Spiegel, Snapchat's cofounder and CEO, has sounded confident despite all this.
+Spiegel has sounded confident despite all this.

 "If you want to be a creative company, you have got to be comfortable with and basically enjoy the fact that people copy your stuff," Spiegel said on its first earnings call in May.